-82. According to the Plans' most recent Forms 5500, the actuarial present values of the accumulated benefits under the Retirement Plan and Pension Plan were approximately \$17 billion and \$5 billion, respectively.
-Discovery will likely show that Defendants' use of unreasonable actuarial assumptions deprives retirees and their spouses out of tens of millions of dollars.

-83. Because the Plans used grossly outdated, unreasonable mortality tables throughout the Class Period, the benefits paid to Participants and beneficiaries who receive JSAs are not actuarially equivalent to the SLAs they earned as of their retirement date in violation of ERISA § 205, 29 U.S.C. § 1055.
+- 99. The chart below summarizes Plaintiffs' losses due to Defendants' use of unreasonable actuarial assumptions when calculating their benefits: - of the accumulated benefits under the Retirement Plan and Pension Plan were approximately \$17 billion and \$5 billion, respectively.
+Discovery will likely show that Defendants' use of unreasonable actuarial assumptions deprives retirees and their spouses of tens of millions of dollars. - 101.
+Because the Plans used unreasonable, grossly outdated, or otherwise flawed actuarial assumptions throughout the Class Period, the benefits paid to participants and beneficiaries who receive JSAs are not actuarially equivalent to the SLAs they earned as of their retirement date in violation of ERISA § 205, 29 U.S.C. § 1055.
 Rather, the benefits payable under these forms are much lower than they should be.

-84. Plaintiffs are participants in the Retirement Plan who are receiving benefits calculated using the 1983 GAM/6%.
+102. Plaintiffs are participants in the Plans who are receiving benefits calculated using the 1983 GAM/6%.
 Because their benefits were calculated using outdated, unreasonable mortality tables, Plaintiffs have been harmed because they are receiving less each month than they would have received if reasonable, up-to-date actuarial assumptions had been used.
 Plaintiffs, along with other class members, have been substantially damaged as a result of receiving benefits below an actuarially equivalent amount.